-Measurements and supplemental research have indicated that a steady-state, carbody lateral acceleration limit of 0.15g is considered to be the maximum, steady-state lateral acceleration above which jolts from vehicle dynamic response to track deviations can present a hazard to passenger safety.
+Measurements and supplemental research have indicated that a steady-state, carbody lateral acceleration limit of 0.15g is considered to be the maximum.
+If the steady-state lateral acceleration exceeds this level, jolts from vehicle dynamic response to track deviations can present a hazard to passenger safety.
 While other FRA vehicle/track interaction safety criteria principally address external safety hazards that may cause a derailment, such as damage to track structure and other conditions at the wheel/rail interface, the steady-state, carbody lateral acceleration limit specifically addresses the safety of the interior occupant environment.
-This steady-state, carbody lateral accelerations, or continuous side-to-side oscillations (hunting) of the carbody in response to track conditions, which could exist on both curved and tangent track.
+This steady-state carbody lateral acceleration will result in a lateral force, pulling passengers to one side of the carbody.
+It is not the same as sustained, carbody lateral oscillatory accelerations, or continuous side-to-side oscillations (hunting) of the carbody in response to track conditions, which could exist on both curved and tangent track.

-The less stringent steady-state, carbody lateral acceleration limit and carbody roll angle limit adopted in VTI final rule (effective July 11, 2013) will minimize both the need to equip vehicles with tilt systems at higher cant deficiencies and the costs associated with such features.
+The less stringent steady-state, carbody lateral acceleration limit and carbody roll angle limit adopted in the current rule (effective July 11, 2013) will minimize both the need to equip vehicles with tilt systems at higher cant deficiencies and the costs associated with such features.
 Moreover, by facilitating higher cant deficiency operations, savings may also result from shortened trip times.
 These savings may be particularly beneficial to passenger operations in emerging high-speed rail corridors, enabling faster operations through curves.